-Machajdík's prolific catalogue of chamber music includes DanubeAfterpoint for piccolo, flute, clarinet, bass clarinet, two pianos and string quartet (Radio_Head Awards Festival), Captured In The Statuses for ensemble, On The Seven Colours of Light for organ (Carson Cooman), It's Not The Mist for two pianos (Cluster Ensemble), Empty Cage for harpsichord (Elina Mustonen), Signes de la mémoire for clarinet, violin, cello and piano, Nell’autunno del suo abbraccio insone for harp (LakeComo Festival, for Floraleda Sacchi), Senahh for flute and piano (Rebecca Jeffreys & Alexander Timofeev), solo harp, accordion, organ and piano literature, five string quartets as well as a number of other works for groups with whom he has developed close partnerships, including Quasars Ensemble, Duo Accosphere, Czechoslovak Chamber Duo, Mucha Quartet, Melos Ethos Festival and many others.
+Machajdík's prolific catalogue of chamber music includes DanubeAfterpoint for piccolo, flute, clarinet, bass clarinet, two pianos and string quartet (Radio_Head Awards Festival), On The Seven Colours of Light for organ (Carson Cooman), It's Not The Mist for two pianos (Cluster Ensemble), Empty Cage for harpsichord (Elina Mustonen), Signes de la mémoire for clarinet, violin, cello and piano, Nell’autunno del suo abbraccio insone for harp (LakeComo Festival, for Floraleda Sacchi), Senahh for flute and piano (Rebecca Jeffreys & Alexander Timofeev), solo harp, accordion, organ, piano and guitar literature, five string quartets as well as a number of other works for groups with whom he has developed close partnerships, including Quasars Ensemble, Mucha Quartet, Duo Accosphere, Czechoslovak Chamber Duo, Melos Ethos Festival and many others.

 Peter Machajdik's vocal music includes Błogosławieni for mezzo-soprano, violin and string orchestra (Izabela Kopeć and the Lublin Philharmonic), choral works Domine (AVE Chamber Choir), Kyrie (Volda Vocale) and Dotyki (Warsaw Choir), works for solo voice, including Haiku for soprano, clarinet and piano (Nao Higano, Martin Adámek, Zuzana Biščáková), Halleluya for soprano and viola, Vita Eterna for soprano, mixed choir, flute, violin and piano, and Ave verum for soprano and piano (or harp).